tsouche/learn-docker/tutorial.md

 In this tutorial, we assume that you are logged on a linux server or laptop, and we will use the following conventions:
 * *user*: the examples are given with a user called `tuto`.
 You will need however to use your personal account on GitHub and Docker Hub.
 In the examples, we substituted your `login` with `account`.
 * *machine*:
 * *shell prompt*: when you are logged on your machine, we represent it with the prompt `tuto@laptop:~`.
-When you are logged into one of the cluster's VM (here `myvm1, we represent it with the prompt `docker@myvm1:~`
+When you are logged into one of the cluster's VM (here `myvm1`), we represent it with the prompt `docker@myvm1:~`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzk0MTg2OTQsMTQ1OTk2NzM0NCwxOT
+eyJoaXN0b3J5IjpbMTk4OTE1NDMzNSwxNDU5OTY3MzQ0LDE5Mz
-M2NTAyNzg3LDE1NDk0MjgwODQsMTg5NTY1ODM2MywtMTAwNjcw
+Y1MDI3ODcsMTU0OTQyODA4NCwxODk1NjU4MzYzLC0xMDA2NzAy
-MjMxOCwtNDg0NTQ2MDc1LC0xOTI5NjgwNjIwLC0xMTExNDM0NT
+MzE4LC00ODQ1NDYwNzUsLTE5Mjk2ODA2MjAsLTExMTE0MzQ1OS
-ksLTExNTk0ODk3NDMsLTEzNTc2Mzk4MDksLTI0ODk5ODk0OSw5
+wtMTE1OTQ4OTc0MywtMTM1NzYzOTgwOSwtMjQ4OTk4OTQ5LDk0
-NDQxNTkzMDNdfQ==
+NDE1OTMwM119
 -->